Brexit: What preparations are being made for a no-deal?

 An army of civil servants has been working on the problem since the EU referendum.

-At the time of writing, around 4,000 had been moved into positions where they are preparing for the no deal scenario.
+At the time of writing, about 4,000 have been moved into positions where they are preparing for the no deal scenario.
 As we get closer, another 5,000 will be transferred across to help.

 On the night of Brexit, the government is expected to declare a "critical incident" and to start operating 24 hours a day, seven days a week in a "command and control" mode.